How to Worry Less About Whether People Like You

 Approval anxiety works through threat scanning, rumination loops, avoidance, and safety behaviors.
 Your brain treats rejection as socially important information, so it looks for clues in tone, facial expression, message timing, and silence.

 Then the mind starts replaying.
 “Did I sound needy?”
 “Why did they pause?”
 “They probably think I’m difficult.”
-This is mind-reading, not evidence, but it can feel convincing when your chest tightens beneath your shirt or your jaw locks.
+This is mind-reading, not evidence, but it can feel convincing when your lips feel dry, your eyelids grow heavy, or a simple conversation starts to feel like a high-stakes review.

 Safety behaviors try to lower the risk.
 You over-apologize.
 You hide preferences.
 You stay silent in a meeting even when you have a useful point.
 These habits bring short-term relief, but they teach your nervous system that honest expression is dangerous.